Soft and Chewy White Chocolate Cranberry Cookies

 Plus, how festive are these cookies studded with dried cranberries and white chocolate chips?
 They would be the perfect addition to your holiday cookie tray!

-How To Make These White Chocolate Cranberry Cookies
+How To Make White Chocolate Cranberry Cookies

 These cookies are as simple as mixing up your wet and dry ingredients separately, combining the two, and then add your mix-ins.
 Let’s break down the ingredients for these easy cookies: